ory/docs/docs/oathkeeper/pipeline/authn.md

 ### Scope

 JSON Web Tokens can be scoped.
-However, that feature is not standardized and several claims that represent the token scope have been seen in the wild: `scp`, `scope`, `scopes`.
+However, that feature isn't standardized and several claims that represent the token scope have been seen in the wild: `scp`, `scope`, `scopes`.
 Additionally, the claim value can be a string (`"scope-a"`), a space-delimited string (`"scope-a scope-b"`) or a JSON string array